bitcoin-unlimited/BUwiki/protocol/p2p/compact__int.md

 A "compact int" is serialized as follows:

 *If the number < 253, store it in 1 byte
-*If the number fits in 16 bits: store a 1 byte value 253, and the 2 byte little-endian number
+*If the number fits in 16 bits: store a 1 byte value 253, and the 2 byte little-endian number.

 |    0   |     1   |    2    |
 |--------|---------|---------|
 |  0xfd  | val&255 | val>>8  |